Blawker/UCN-Simulations/README.md

 *https://github.com/KATRIN-Experiment/Kassiopeia*

 ## First project: Beamline
-- Initialize the geometry of a beamline structure for UCN
+- Initialize the geometry of a beamline structure for UCN.
-- Adding surface reflection for stainless steel
+- Adding surface reflection for stainless steel.
-- Adding binary program to create and merge output file into histograms
+- Adding binary program to create and merge output file into histograms.
+- Adding Shell script to merge and automate simulations and output writing.